 CREATE VIEW NONFICTIONBOOKS AS SELECT * FROM BOOKS WHERE BOOKTYPE = 'N' WITH CHECK OPTION;

-In addition, it prevents the user from inserting rows that do not have a value of “N” in the BOOKTYPE column and updating the value of the BOOKTYPE column in existing rows to a value other than N.
+It restricts the user from seeing only non-fiction books.
+Also, it prevents the user from inserting rows that do not have a value of “N” in the BOOKTYPE column and updating the value of the BOOKTYPE column in existing rows to a value other than N.

 How to UPDATE Read-only View

-There is a mechanism to allow the appearance of updating data through a read-only view: INSTEAD OF triggers.
+- There is a mechanism to allow the appearance of updating data through a read-only view: INSTEAD OF triggers.

-These triggers can be defined on a view to intercept UPDATE, INSERT, and DELETE against a view, and instead perform actions against other tables, most commonly the base tables the view is built upon.
+- These triggers can be defined on a view to intercept UPDATE, INSERT, and DELETE against a view, and instead perform actions against other tables, most commonly the base tables the view is built upon.